 Spinraza to treat spinal muscular atrophy

 Spinraza is a treatment for spinal muscular atrophy (SMA).
 The drug, known generically as nusinersen, was approved by the Federal Drug Administration (FDA) in 2016.
-It is the only medication approved by the FDA to treat SMA.
+It is one of only two medications approved by the FDA to treat SMA.

 Since its approval, Children’s Mercy has worked with families to evaluate if Spinraza is an option for their child.
-The families who have chosen to begin the treatment have reported significant improvement in their child’s condition and well-being.
+Families who have chosen to begin the treatment have reported significant improvement in their child’s condition and well-being.

 Success when using Spinraza will mean something different for each child.
-Some have found they stay awake longer during the day, are more vocal, or have the strength to lift their head when they could not before.
+Some families have found that their child stays awake longer during the day, is more vocal, or has the strength to lift their head when they could not before.
 Other children have seen even more dramatic results.
 Some can now feed themselves and others have regained the ability to walk.

-Our team is based out of Rehabilitation, but works alongside staff members from several departments in the hospital.
-Each team member works closely with families so they understand the benefits of using Spinraza as well as the costs of the treatment.
+The SMA team at Children’s Mercy is based out of our Rehabilitation Medicine department but works alongside staff members from several different specialties.
+The SMA team works closely with families so they understand the benefits of using Spinraza as well as the costs of the treatment.

 How does Spinraza work?

 Spinal muscular atrophy is caused by mutations in the SMN1 gene and its severity is affected by extra copies of the SM2 gene.
 Spinraza works by increasing the body’s ability to produce SMN protein, which helps create healthier and stronger motor neurons.
-The treatment was approved by the FDA for people of all ages affected by SMA and ongoing clinical trials continue to demonstrate its effectiveness.
+The treatment was approved by the FDA for people of all ages who are affected by SMA.
+Ongoing clinical trials continue to demonstrate its effectiveness.